 IPM’s most advanced microbicide, the monthly dapivirine ring, is now under regulatory review for potential licensure.
 Market introduction efforts for other health and medical products have shown the need to meaningfully engage key stakeholders in order to minimize access delays.

-IPM is applying these lessons and partnering with Johnson & Johnson, which granted IPM exclusive worldwide rights to dapivirine, to develop a comprehensive access strategy for the ring.
-Johnson & Johnson will lend its expertise and resources as IPM identifies and prioritizes key access activities, from understanding user needs to pricing and commercialization.
+IPM is applying these lessons and partnering with Johnson & Johnson, which granted IPM exclusive worldwide rights to dapivirine, to advance a comprehensive access strategy for the ring.
+Johnson & Johnson is lending its technical expertise and resources as IPM prioritizes and prepares for key access activities, including understanding end-user needs, demand forecasting and engaging healthcare providers.

-In addition to the partnerships that helped develop the ring, IPM is working with partners, including the OPTIONS and PROMISE consortia, across countries and sectors to prepare for the ring’s potential rollout, including:
+In addition to the partnerships that helped develop the ring, IPM is working with partners, including the OPTIONS and PROMISE consortia, across countries and sectors to prepare for the ring’s potential rollout.
+Activities include:

-- Conducting network mapping and outreach to ensure key stakeholder involvement in all aspects of product delivery;
+- Conducting stakeholder mapping and outreach to ensure key stakeholder involvement in all aspects of product delivery;

 - Conducting market research, economic and public health modelling, and strategic product introduction research to address knowledge gaps and inform national policymaking and program implementation;

 - Implementing a robust manufacturing strategy to ensure consistently high-quality products;